 To become successful in your chosen field of endeavor, you should be working in a reputable company.
 For you to apply the tips mentioned prior, you should be chasing an Engineering Consulting firm.
 Keep looking and search for an Engineering Consultant to work for.
 Working in an Engineering Consultant office gives you structural design exposure in different small to medium size to high rise towers as well as designing different structural members that you know of.
 It will give you also exposure to managing site work activities related to Structural Engineering.

 For newbies, there are always companies that accept cadet or junior engineers.
-So it is a good start already and once you selected, study the basics behind your career in a real-life working environment.
+So it is a good start already and once you are selected, study the basics behind your career in a real-life working environment.

 6. Practice Structural Engineering